Methodology

 We also include our delivery partner’s estimate of the number of children who have received the intervention.
 The annual estimate is based on independently collected data and analysis by RAND that is included in the Nuffield Early Language Evaluation Report (opens in a new tab).
 The number of children estimated to have benefited from the intervention in this report has been extrapolated across delivery years using the number of registered schools.
 This assumes the intervention rate at registered schools has remained consistent.
 The independent EEF report estimated that a total of 94,000 children were supported by NELI in the first two years of delivery, with 35,304 children from 6,668 schools receiving the intervention in 2020/21 and an estimated 58,696 children across 11,086 schools receiving the intervention in 2021/22.
 On the basis that 11,112 schools were supported in academic year 2022/23, our delivery partner has extrapolated from the EEF data that an additional 58,833 children will have received the intervention in that year (total children 2021/22 x number of schools 2022/23 ÷ number of schools 2021/22).

-Changes since January 2024
+Changes since January 2024 (July 2024 publication)

 This release includes data on the number of practitioners who have registered and completed the NELI courses, as well as local authority data.

 Only practitioners from schools who are registered for the NELI programme can access the training.
-There are 3 core courses, which must be completed in numerical order.
+There are 3 core courses, which should be completed in numerical order.
 Course 1 provides training on oral language fundamentals and is therefore open to all practitioners at NELI schools.
 Courses 2 and 3 are designed for those implementing the NELI programme.
 Following completion of course 2 and/or 3, practitioners can register with the Support Hub, which provides teachers and TAs with continuous guidance from mentors.
 A final fourth course has been available since January 2024.
 It is a refresher course, which is not mandatory but recommended for practitioners who completed their initial training in previous academic years.

-The different but related oral language programme, NELI Preschool, is currently being made available to support practitioners working with 3-4 year olds in group-based settings.
+The different but related oral language programme, NELI Preschool, is currently being made available to support practitioners working with 3–4-year-olds in group-based settings.
 The data for NELI Preschool is not captured here.

-Nuffield Early Language Intervention Scale-up (2020/21 and… | EEF (educationendowmentfoundation.org.uk) (opens in a new tab)
+Nuffield Early Language Intervention Scale-up (2020/21 and 2021/22 trials) | EEF (educationendowmentfoundation.org.uk) (opens in a new tab)

 Data Quality